 For 10 years Angela served as Domestic Director at Jesuit Volunteer Corps, a Catholic organization connecting young volunteers with opportunities to serve marginalized communities.
 Her work included cultivating major gifts, leading regional development and fundraising efforts, and acquiring grants to support the program.
 Her experience also includes serving as Executive Director of Nazareth Farm, a Catholic nonprofit serving the needs of families in rural West Virginia through home repair and transformative volunteer service retreats, and as Director of Campus Ministry at Bishop McNamara High School in Maryland.

 Angela obtained a Master of Arts degree in Theology from Washington Theological Union and completed a Nonprofit Management Executive Certificate program from Georgetown University.
-She graduated from Madonna University in 1997 with a Bachelor of Arts degree in pastoral studies and counseling.
+She graduated from Madonna University with a Bachelor of Arts degree in pastoral studies and counseling.
 She holds the Chartered Advisor in Philanthropy (CAP®) designation from the American College of Financial Services.

 Angela has served her community as President of the Board of Trustees of the Ypsilanti District Library, a lay minister at her parish, and a volunteer at Detroit organizations including the Capuchin Soup Kitchen and The Greening of Detroit.